SanazME/Algorithm-DataStructure/trees/README.md

 ### Serialize and Deserialize BST
 - https://leetcode.com/problems/serialize-and-deserialize-bst/
 - Post order traversal will give us the parent at the bottom of the list/string so we can pop it and deserialize like that
+- we can use either **post-order** or **pre-order** to serialize bcs we will know where to find the parent and from there, construct the children. **In-order** will be hard because the parent will be somewhere in the middle
+- **the constrain for BST during finding subtrees/children is that all nodes in left subtree should be smaller than the parent and all node in the right subtree should be larger than the parent**.
+So we need limits to check that condition.

 ```py
 # Definition for a binary tree node.